cucumber/cucumber-jvm/junit-platform-engine/README.md

 The only supported `DiscoveryFilter` is the `PackageNameFilter` and only when features are selected from the classpath.

+The `UriSelector` supports URI's with a `line` query parameter:
+  - `classpath:/com/example/example.feature?line=20`
+  - `file:/path/to/com/example/example.feature?line=20`

+Any `TestDescriptor` that matches the line *and* its descendents will be included in the discovery result.

 ## Tags

 Cucumber tags are mapped to JUnit tags.
 Note that the `@` symbol is not part of